jurra/rockin-webapp/Breakdown.md

     - [ ] Indexes per sections
     - [ ] Index cores
     - [ ] Indexes per depth??

+- EPIC: Entering and Editing data
+    - AC: [x] User should be able to enter data
+    - AC: [ ] User should be able to edit some aspects of the data
+    - AC: [ ] The system should guard against duplicate entries
+    - AC: [ ] The system should facilitate data consistency for example of depths.
+What happens if a user can enter a depth that is already taken by another core?

 - STORY: User management
     TASKS: